Gulf of Thailand: Islands

+History

+During the Last Glacial Maximum (26,000-20,000 years ago) the 3-4 km thick ice sheets in the Northern hemisphere lowered the global sea level by about 120 meters.
+The climate was -6 Celsius colder in Thailand.
+There was no seawater in the Gulf of Thailand since the sea-level was below the max depth of 85 meters.
+There was a great lake filled with fresh water from rivers and rain.
+The Mainland was connected by land with the former islands of Western Indonesia in Maritime Southeast Asia.
+The landmass Sundaland existed until circa 15000 years ago.

 Environment

 Coral reefs

 There are 75,590 rai of coral reef in the gulf, of which five percent are considered to be in fertile condition.
 In 2010 severe coral bleaching occurred at most reef sites in the country.
 Bleaching of reefs in the Andaman Sea was more severe and extensive than that in the Gulf of Thailand.
 In 2016, coral bleaching was detected at Ko Thalu and Ko Lueam in Prachuap Khiri Khan Province for the first time.
 Scientists have determined that bleaching starts when seawater temperature rises beyond 30 °C for more than three weeks.
 Given the prolonged period of temperatures up to 32 °C at Ko Thalu in Prachuap Khiri Khan, five to ten percent of corals in the area are already bleached.

 Water quality

 Coastal water monitoring results in 2015 from 202 sampling locations, collected twice annually, indicate that no Thai coastal waters were found to be in excellent condition.
 Sixteen percent of coastal water was of good quality, 72 percent was of fair quality, 9 percent was of poor quality and 3 percent was of very poor quality.
 The quality of all coastal waters exhibited similar percentages — most were of fair quality — except for the Inner Gulf of Thailand, where the coastal water was poor to very poor.
 In comparison to coastal water quality as measured in 2014, water quality has deteriorated.
 Some gulf waters off Chachoengsao Province, Samut Sakhon Province, Samut Prakan Province, Bangkok, Rayong Province, Chonburi Province, Phetchaburi Province, Prachuap Khiri Khan Province, and Surat Thani Province were judged to have coastal waters in "poor" or "very poor" condition.
 Songkhla was the only province on the gulf with coastal water rated "good" quality.